oracle/oracle-database-operator/docs/ordsservices/examples/multi_pool.md

-# Example: Multipool, Multidatabase using a TNS Names file
+# OrdsSrvs Controller: Multipool, Multidatabase using a TNS Names file

 This example walks through using the **ORDSSRVS Operator** with multiple databases using a TNS Names file.
 Keep in mind that all pools are running in the same Pod, therefore, changing the configuration of one pool will require